Criminal Tribes Act: The Thuggee Acts

+Colonial administration

 Simultaneously, the late nineteenth century was an important turning point for British legal discourse with far reaching political and ideological consequences.
 Public interest in criminality was growing; crime and criminals increasingly became part of popular fact and fiction.
 Several reasons were cited for criminality, including alcohol, poverty, urbanisation, overcrowding, and decline in morality.
 Darwin's theories of evolution also provided for new social and political discussions.
 One school of thought attributed crime to genetic traits transmitted over generations.
 It provided for a deflection from serious enquiries to the causes of crime.

 Sociologist Meena Radhakrishna argues that moral and material progress was demanded to be at a faster pace through a set of new social and political policies in the colonies.
 She also notes that after the revolt of 1857, many tribal chiefs were labelled traitors and considered rebellious.
 One of the important persons who participated in the revolt was Banke Chamar.

 The colonial government found the demarcation between wandering criminal tribes, vagrants, itinerants, travelling tradesmen, nomads, gypsies, and eunuchs (hijras) difficult to manage.
 They were all grouped together, and their subsequent generations were labelled a law and order problem for the state.
 Though various marginalised caste groups were added to the list, the colonial government used the category of 'tribe' for rhetorical and administrative purposes.
 This categorisation evoked qualities of 'wildness' and 'savagery' in the way that caste seemed to fail.

 Under these acts, ethnic or social communities in India were defined as "addicted to the systematic commission of non-bailable offences" such as thefts, and were registered by the government.
 Adult males of the groups were forced to report weekly to local police, and had restrictions on their movement imposed.

 The colonial government prepared a list of "criminal castes", and all members registered in these castes by caste-census were restricted in terms of regions they could visit, move about in or people they could socialise with.
 In certain regions, entire caste groups were presumed guilty by birth, arrested, children separated from their parents, and held in penal colonies or quarantined without conviction or due process.